PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

         - The leader deployment needs to be set up to consume the GCS persistent volume. `volumeMounts` and `volumes` have been set to point to the persistent volume claim from [One-time setup](#one-time-setup) above, and similar to the worker pod config `mountPath` **should** match the directories used for input/output data in [workflow_config.py](workflow_config.py).
 In addition, `service_account_name` and `annotations` must be provided in the same way as for the worker pods above
         - `namespace` has been set to the namespace from [One-time setup](#one-time-setup) above

-4. Create or update the leader deployment
+4. Create or update the leader deployment _from a terminal SSH'd into the entrypoint_.
     ```
     kubectl apply -f manifests/leader_deployment.yaml
     ```